Team2530/Documentation/docs/guides/opencv-apriltag-detection-py.md

     - Instead of using a single frame from the webcam, try to make it detect apriltags in real time.
     - Do [[Pose Estimation]] to figure out where the camera is relative to the apriltag
     - Draw more annotations on the original image, such as the tag ID or a circle instead of a box.
+    - The example image used in this guide has apriltags that look easy to detect but are still missed.
+Figure out why they aren't being detected and then update the program so that it catches them too.